Linux Is My Computer Operating System

 The Computers That Ran Windows Only

 I bought my first IBM PC compatible computer system in 1994.
 It came with Windows 3.11 preinstalled, 72 megabytes of RAM and a 340 megabyte HDD.
-The computer system cost me more twice as much as a high-end desktop computer would cost me today.
+The computer system cost me more than twice as much as a high-end desktop computer would cost me today.
 The enclosure sat horizontally across on top of the desk.
 The computer monitor, a huge beast, sat on top of that.
 All of my later desktop computers had tower enclosures.

 I bought another desktop computer system as a replacement in 1999, but I don’t remember the specifications.
 A few years later, I built my own white box desktop computer with the parts I bought at Fry’s Electronics (defunct in 2021) to run side by side with the previous one because I wanted to learn how web servers operated.